Generalisations of multiple zeta values to rooted forests: Introduction

-There exists multiple generalisations of MZVs, for example Euler sums, Hurwitz multizetas, (multiple) polylogarithms, Shintani zetas, Witten zetas...
-In this paper, we start by studying one of this generalisation, namely {\bf arborified zeta values} (AZVs) and apply our result to other generalisations, in particular {\bf conical zeta values} (CZVs).
+There exists multiple generalisations of MZVs, for example Euler sums, Hurwitz multiple zetas, (multiple) polylogarithms, Shintani zetas, Witten zetas...
+In this paper, we start by studying one of these generalisations, namely {\bf arborified zeta values} (AZVs) and apply our result to other generalisations, in particular {\bf conical zeta values} (CZVs).

 AZVs appeared in the work of Ecalle \cite{Ecalle} and much later in the work of Yamamoto \cite{Ya14}.
 Their extensive study started in \cite{Ma13} and was completed in \cite{Cl20}.
 The renormalisation of their divergent counterparts was performed in \cite{CGPZ18}.
-In particular, it was shown in \cite{Cl20} that AZVs are rational sums of MZVs.
-It was also shown in the same paper that, while AZVs exists as iterated sums and iterated integrals like MZVs, these two objects are not related by the most natural generalisation of the binarisation map $\fraks$.
+In particular, it was shown in \cite{Cl20} that AZVs are linear combinations of MZVs with rational coefficients.
+In the same paper, two generalisations to rooted forests of the shuffle and stuffle products were built for which AZVs are algebra morphisms.
+However, it was also shown in the same paper that, while AZVs exists as iterated sums and iterated integrals like MZVs, these two objects are not related by the most natural generalisation of the binarisation map $\fraks$.
+In other words: the natural generalisation of Kontsevitch's relation does not hold for AZVs.

 In this paper, we also study Mordell-Tornheim zetas \cite{To50,Mo58,Ho92} and {\bf conical zeta values} (CZVs).
-The later have been defined in \cite{GPZ13} and their divergent counterparts have been renormalised in \cite{GPZ17}.
-They have been recently under some investigation due in particular to their applications to string theory, see for example \cite{Ze16,Ze17}.
-An important open question studied in this paper is to characterise when CZVs are rational sums of MZVs.
+The latter have been defined in \cite{GPZ13} and their divergent counterparts have been renormalised in \cite{GPZ17}.
+An important open question which is given a partial solution in this paper is to characterise when CZVs are linear combinations of MZVs with rational coefficients.
+Notice that this question may be of interest in physics since some CZVs have been shown to appear in the perturbative expansion of amplitudes of some string theories, see for example \cite{Ze16,Ze17}.